 - How often and for how long will there be a need for follow-ups?

 It can be helpful and informative to meet other individuals who have already undergone a total laryngectomy.
 They can share their experience and provide support.
 In many cases, you can request through your hospital to meet other laryngectomised people or you can reach out to a local support group for information and advice.

 It all started with a small bump on the neck.
 A week after receiving a cancer diagnosis, Tore had gone through a total laryngectomy.
 Coming home after surgery, Tore was determined to speak again, and to go back to work.
 He achieved both and kept working for another 16 years before retiring.

-Life after a laryngectomy can vary person to person, this is one example;
+Life after a laryngectomy can vary person to person, and this is the story of Tore.

 After the laryngectomy operation, you may have a number of tubes and dressings attached to you and you will probably feel weak or tired for quite a time.
 Your neck may be swollen, and you can experience some pain and discomfort for the first few days.
 The doctors and nurses will help to make sure that your pain is managed and that you are breathing safely.

-Multidisciplinary team – A Multidisciplinary Team is a group care team of professionals from one or more clinical disciplines who together make decisions regarding recommended treatment of a patient.
+- Multidisciplinary team – A Multidisciplinary Team is a group care team of professionals from one or more clinical disciplines who together make decisions regarding the recommended treatment of a patient.

 Thank you for your interest in Atos Medical!

-We have received your email and will get back to you within 1-2 days.
+We have received your email and will get back to you within one business day.
 If you have any questions, please don’t hesitate to contact us by emailing email@example.com